hugovela1980/hello-world-containerized/README.md

   * WARN --> Will make the server log a warn level log to the terminal and to the ***requests.log*** file.
   * ERROR --> Will make the server log an error level log to the terminal and to the ***requests.log*** file.
   * CUSTOM --> Will make the server log a custom level log to the terminal.
-* The server will only write WARN and ERROR level logs to a file called requests.log inside of the logs folder.
+* The server will only write ERROR, FATAL and CUSTOM level logs to a file called requests.log inside of the logs folder.
 The logger is configured to suppress lower level logs.